wagtail/wagtail/docs/reference/pages/panels.md

     .. attribute:: MultiFieldPanel.permission (optional)

         Allows a panel to be selectively shown to users with sufficient permission.
 Accepts a permission codename such as ``'myapp.change_blog_category'`` - if the logged-in user does not have that permission, the panel will be omitted from the form.
 Similar to :attr:`FieldPanel.permission`.

+    .. attribute:: MultiFieldPanel.attrs (optional)

+        Allows a dictionary containing HTML attributes to be set on the rendered panel.
+If you assign a value of ``True`` or ``False`` to an attribute, it will be rendered as an HTML5 boolean attribute.

 ```

 (inline_panels)=